rfigueroa/docs/content/usage/validation/_index.md

 ## CLI

-The [Vela CLI](/docs/cli/) offers a [validate command](/docs/cli/pipeline/validate/) to perform basic Yaml validation of your pipeline.
+The [Vela CLI](/docs/cli/) offers a [validate command](/docs/cli/pipeline/validate/) to perform basic YAML validation of your pipeline.

 ## UI